denis-beurive/go-notes/doc/json.md

 	data.Dump()

 	// One field is not defined: "string"
+	//
+	// {
+	//   "dict": {
+	//     "b": 2,
+	//     "a": 1
+	//   },
+	//   "nul": null,
+	//   "integer": 10,
+	//   "array": [
+	//     10,
+	//     20,
+	//     30
+	//   ]
+	// }
+	//
-	// In this case, after the JSON deserialization, the value of the undefined field is whatever was set before the deserialization.
+	// In this case, after the JSON deserialization, the value of the undefined field is whatever was set
-	// In other words, if a field is not set in the input, then its value is not affected by the execution of the function "json.Unmarshal". json_text = `{"dict":{"b":2,"a":1},"nul":null,"integer":10,"array":[10,20,30]}`
+	// *before* the deserialization.
+In other words, if a field is not set in the input, then its value is
+	// not affected by the execution of the function "json.Unmarshal".

+	json_text = `{"dict":{"b":2,"a":1},"nul":null,"integer":10,"array":[10,20,30]}`
 	data.Reset()
 	if err = json.Unmarshal([]byte(json_text), &data); nil != err {